Why is a second called a second?

 Why do we have 60 seconds and 60 minutes but only 24 hours?

 It's unknown exactly why we landed on 60 minutes and seconds.
-But one possibility is because 60 is the smallest number divisible by the first six counting numbers (1, 2, 3, 4, 5, 6) as well as by 10, 12, 15, 20 and 30.
+But one possibility is because 60 is the smallest number divisible by the first six counting numbers (1, 2, 3, 4, 5, 6) as well as by 10, 12, 15, 20, and 30, making it highly practical for division and calculation.

 Curious about how the world works?